Copyright (c) 2022-2026, The Isaac Lab Project Developers (https://github.com/isaac-sim/IsaacLab/blob/main/CONTRIBUTORS.md).

 )

-from isaaclab.physics.scene_data_requirements import resolve_scene_data_requirements
+from isaaclab.physics.scene_data_requirements import aggregate_requirements, resolve_scene_data_requirements

 from isaaclab.sensors import ContactSensorCfg, FrameTransformerCfg, SensorBase, SensorBaseCfg